mez/carnd/P3_behavioral_cloning/writeup_report.md

 ### 3. Expose more varied examples

-Varity is the spice of life; this is also true to training a well generalized model.
-For this problem we will introduce more steering angles by shifting the examples horizontally and adding or subtracting the approriate angles corresponding to the shift we performed.
+Variety is the spice of life; this is also true to training a well generalized model.
+For this problem we will introduce more steering angles by shifting the examples horizontally and adding or subtracting the appropriate angles corresponding to the shift we performed.
 There was no magic shift amount, you get this by experimenting.
 The result is below:
 <div align="center">
    <br>
   <img src="./images/data5.png"><br><br>